|

 Love is kind, though harried and tired.

-only to those who are able to give in return but rejoices in giving to those who can't.
+Love doesn't give only to those who are able to give in return but rejoices in giving to

 Meditation: